Product Overview

 Once hydrated, leather requires fatliquoring, which replenishes the natural fats and oil that provide:

-Only after leather is fully softened should Leather Conditioner Wax Pull-Up 8.6 be applied.
+Only after leather is fully softened should Wax 8.6 be applied.
 This ensures:

 By following this two-step restoration process, you maximize the longevity and luxurious feel of aniline wax pull-up leather.